-How to open a bank account in Spain: Full Guide 2024
+How to open a bank account in Spain as a British citizen?
+Full guide for 2024

 Spain is a hugely popular destination for people from all around the world - looking to travel, live or retire overseas.
 As a result you’ll find many Spanish banks have some options for non-resident bank accounts which cater to many foreigners who live part time in the country.
 However, non-resident accounts do come with relatively high fees - and to open a full account with a Spanish bank you’ll usually need to be a resident with a suite of paperwork.